The-Farmers/ScamSensei/README.md

 [prompts.md](/prompts.md) documents the prompts we have iterated on to arrive at the final selected prompt which gives the most useful/helpful response from Bing Chat.

+## Setup

+1. Contact our team to obtain the `.env` file.

+2. Clone this repo and run `yarn install && yarn start` to start the server.

+3. Start sending emails to [askscamsensei@gmail.com](mailto:askscamsensei@gmail.com) or any dev email address of your choice by [changing the email address and the associated password](https://github.com/The-Farmers/ScamSensei/blob/main/index.js#L8-L20).

 ## Disclaimer

 Scam Sensei is a tool designed to assist users in identifying potential scam emails, but it cannot guarantee 100% accuracy.
 It is always recommended to exercise caution and consider additional factors before taking any action based on the results provided by Scam Sensei.